Cricut Materials that can be used with the Fine-point blade

 Vellum – Vellum is just another type of paper that is usually delicate and translucent.
 It works great for any variety of papercrafts.
 For vellum, make sure to set the dial to paper or vinyl.

-Again, we will cover settings in more detail later and you will be able to refer back to this when that point comes.
+Again, we will cover settings in more detail later, and you will be able to refer back to this when that point comes.

 Deep-cut blade – What Can I Cut?

-Wood veneer embellishments – You might be able to use a fine-point blade with the wood veneer if it is thin enough, but probably will want the deep blade in most cases.
+Wood veneer embellishments – You might be able to use a fine-point blade with the wood veneer if it is thin enough, but you probably will want the deep blade in most cases.

-Magnets – Creating your own magnets can be really fun.
-A fabulous teacher appreciation gift in fact.
+Magnets – Creating your own magnets can be really fun—a fabulous teacher appreciation gift, in fact.

-Leather – Leather is all the rage right now, especially those snazzy leather earrings!
+Faux Leather – Leather is all the rage right now, especially those snazzy leather earrings!

-Mat board – Matboard is essentially cardboard, but nicer.
-So any project you want to use cardboard for can work with the deep cut blade!
+Matboard – Matboard is essentially cardboard but nicer.
+So any project you want to use cardboard for can work with the deep-cut blade!

 Glitter cardstock – I love my glitter cardstock for all sorts of projects.
-I have cut it with the fine-point blade but the deep works better especially with the chunky glitter paper.
-Craft stores often have some or use the link I provided!
+I have cut it with the fine-point blade, but the deep works better, especially with the chunky glitter paper.
+Craft stores often have some, or use the link I provided!